Giovanni Vinci: World Wrestling Entertainment / WWE (2017–2025)

 On the 24 May episode of NXT, vignettes aired promoting the debut of Aichner's new onscreen character, a wealthy Italian snob named Giovanni Vinci whose catchphrase was "Veni, Vidi, Vinci".
 He re-debuted on the 14 June episode of NXT, defeating Guru Raaj.
 On the 16 August episode of NXT: Heatwave, he unsuccessfully challenged Carmelo Hayes for the NXT North American Championship.
 On 3 September, at Clash at the Castle, he reunited with Walter (now called Gunther) and Barthel (now called Ludwig Kaiser) in Imperium.
 Imperium were drafted to the Raw brand in the 2023 WWE Draft.
 On 22 April 2024 episode of Raw, after Kaiser and Vinci lost to The New Day, Kaiser attacked Vinci and kicked him out of Imperium.
 A week later at Night 2 of the 2024 WWE Draft, Vinci was drafted to the SmackDown brand in the supplemental draft.
 On the 9 August edition of SmackDown, a vignette aired for Vinci's return to the brand, reverting to his singles character from NXT 2.0 back in 2022.
 On 6 September, Vinci wrestled his return match for the brand on the last SmackDown on FOX, losing to Apollo Crews in three seconds.
 Two weeks later, Vinci again lost to Crews and attacked Crews after the match in what was his final televised appearance.
 After months of inactivity, on February 8, 2025, Vinci was released from WWE, ending his eight-year tenure with the company, with the 90-day no compete clause to expire on 8 May.
 According to Dave Meltzer, it was reported that Vinci was to be repackaged into a rich playboy character prior to his departure, but nothing ever came into fruition.

+Total Nonstop Action Wrestling / TNA (2026–present)

+On the May 14, 2026, episode of Thursday Night Impact!, Aichner made his Total Nonstop Action Wrestling (TNA) debut shortly after Cedric Alexander dethroned Leon Slater for the TNA X Division Championship. introducing himself as a face.